Thursday, October 1, 2015

 The Jon Michael Moore Trauma Center Night of Recognition

 Honoring the individuals in our communities who help trauma patients along their road to recovery.

-On October 9, 2014, we will celebrate our Fifth Annual Jon Michael Moore Trauma Center (JMMTC) Night of Recognition to honor the hard work and perseverance of the many individuals who comprise the trauma system.
+On October 1, 2015, we will celebrate our Sixth Annual Jon Michael Moore Trauma Center (JMMTC) Night of Recognition to honor the hard work and perseverance of the many individuals who comprise the trauma system.

 Through sponsorship and ticket sales, proceeds from the Night of Recognition provide crucial funds to the School of Medicine’s Department of Surgery to help support the life-saving work of the JMMTC, which provides outreach, teaching, research, and service to your trauma system team, your community, and your families.